wyuenho/emacs-pet/README.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-The reason is mainly due to the fact that many Python projects use development tools located in more than different virtualenvs.
+The reason is mainly due to the fact that many Python projects use development tools located in different virtualenvs.
 This means ``exec-path`` needs to be prepended with all of the virtualenvs for all of the dev tools, and always kept in the correct order.
 An example where this approach may cause issues is dealing with projects that use ``pre-commit`` and ``direnv``.
 A typical ``pre-commit`` configuration may include many "hooks", where each of them is isolated in its own virtualenv.
 While prepending many directories to ``exec-path`` is not problematic in itself, playing well with other Emacs packages that mutate ``exec-path`` is non-trivial.
 Providing an absolute path to executable variables conveniently sidesteps this complexity, while being slightly more performant.

 In addition, there are Emacs packages, most prominantly ``flycheck`` that by default require dev tools to be install into the same virtualenv as the first